Fluorometholone (ophthalmic route)

 Precautions

-Your eye doctor will want to examine your eye(s) at regular visits to make sure the medicine is working properly and is not causing unwanted effects.
+Your eye doctor will want to examine your eye(s) at regular visits to make sure the medicine is working properly and is not causing unwanted effects, especially if you will be using this medicine for 10 days or longer.

-This medicine may increase the pressure inside your eye or cause other eye problems, including glaucoma or cataracts.
+This medicine is not for long-term use.
+Steroid eye drops may cause an increased pressure in the eye, which can damage the optic (eye) nerve, and other eye problems (eg, glaucoma, cataracts).
 Slow or delayed healing may also occur while you are using this medicine after cataract surgery.
 You will need to have regular eye exams with your doctor to check for these problems.

 If you hurt your eye or develop an eye infection, talk with your doctor right away.
 You may need to change your medicine or stop using it.

-If your symptoms do not improve within two days or if they becomes worse, check with your doctor.
+If your symptoms do not improve within 2 days or if they becomes worse, check with your doctor.

 Side Effects